curtmorgan3/quest-bound-docs/docs/attributes/logic.md

   - If the comparison chain resolves to false, it passes its input to the false branch
     ![img](./img/if.png)
 - And
-  - Connects multiple condition chains
+  - Connects multiple comparison chains
   - Resolves to true if **all** connected chains resolve to true
     ![img](./img/and.png)
 - Or
-  - Connects multiple condition chains
+  - Connects multiple comparison chains
   - Resolves to true if **any** connected chain resolves to true
     ![img](./img/or.png)